Smart Contract Auditor skill

 **Impact:**

-What can go wrong.
+What can go wrong, and under what conditions (the likelihood).
 Quantify if possible (e.g., "attacker drains all ETH in contract").

 **Proof of Concept:**